nasraldin/config-loader/README.md

 # config-loader
-Node.js Application Configuration for BF/FE
+Node.js Application Configuration for backend and frontend.

+Hierarchical node.js configuration with JSON-based and atomic object merging.